sg-developer-portal/dev-portal-documentation/content-publishing-guide/publish-documentation.md

   <figcaption>Fig 8: Committing new md file into the branch.</figcaption>
 </figure>

 Step 9: You will have to link the documentation to the left navigation bar for easy navigation.
-Head over to /\_data folder.
+Head over to *'/\_data folder'*.
 Locate the collection you were designated
 (in this case, technologies.yml), and open it.
 This is a YAML configuration file which you will have to edit.

 <figure style="text-align: center">